In the mid-eighties, Gregg Jefferies was on top of the world.

 MMO: I know you teach hitting lessons at the Office Sports Academy in Anaheim, can you talk a bit about that and the age range of your players?

 Jefferies: I’ve turned down some pro jobs as a hitting instructor because I just don’t want to leave.
 I’ve got my older kids, and I’ve also got a nine and ten-year-old.
 I obviously would love to work with more big league guys but I’m not willing to sacrifice leaving my wife and kids.
-But the best thing about Southern California is you see a lot of big league guys that live here.
+The best thing about Southern California is you see a lot of big league guys that live here.
 I never want to relinquish who I work with out of respect for their hitting instructors, because I know a lot of the hitting instructors, but I’ve got a lot of big league guys I work with.
 A lot of college guys, high school level; I’ve got some ten-year-olds but I try to keep it high school to college.
 I love working with those guys because they really grab the concept of what I’m trying to teach and it’s just fun.

 My father taught me, “Gregg, you’re not a coach, you’re a teacher.”
 Even though it’s two different words that seem close together they are so different in terms.
 Being a teacher you’ve really got to be there for a kid in every aspect, not just baseball.
 You’ve got to be that sound box; these kids go through some tough times.
 I just don’t want to be that guy who says, ‘Who cares, let’s just worry about your swing.’
 I never have been and I think that’s why I do generate some clientele because they know they’re going to have fun and learn, but if they’re having some issues and they need a voice box other than their parents, they know they can talk to me.